Smoked Prime Rib

 - Trim any excess fat from the top of the roast, down to about 1/4” thick.

-- In a small bowl combine everything except the prime rib.
+- In a small bowl, combine all 7 herbs and spices.
 Stir to combine.
 Rub the seasoning mixture all over the prime rib.
-Tie back prime rib if this is not done with butchers twine.
+Tie back prime rib if this is not done already with butchers twine.
 Let sit at room temperature for one hour.

-- Preheat your electric pellet grill according to manufacturers directions to 225 degrees.
+- Preheat your electric pellet grill according to manufacturers directions to 225 degrees Fahrenheit.

 - Place the roast on the electric smoker fat side up and close the lid.
-Smoke until the internal temperature is 120 degrees F. for rare or 130 degrees F for medium.
+Smoke until the internal temperature is 120 degrees Fahrenheit for rare or 130 degrees Fahrenheit for medium.
 This will take about 3 1/2 hours.

 - Remove the roast to a cutting board and tent with foil.
 Allow to rest for 15 minutes.
 Remember it will continue to cook and rise an additional 5 degrees while it rests.
 Slice and serve immediately.